 The Danger of Beautiful Data is a screen-based interactive infographic narrative about... the manipulative and persuasive potential of infographics.
 Strong visuals and a playful script highlight our blind spots in a visually overwhelming digital world.

 When I set out to do research for my own infographics, I was looking for statistics and information on persuasive presentations of data.
 Surprisingly, there isn't very much current research about the effects of presentational aesthetics on perceived validity and persuasiveness of information.
 Most of the sources I found (see here and here for examples) referenced faulty or completely fabricated data themselves!
-However, I was able to find enough primary sources to write the structure of a short argument.
+However, I was able to find enough primary sources to write a short script.

 After that, I converted my sketches into artboards in Adobe Illustrator...

 ...and implemented navigation and transitions in Adobe XD.